What is math fact fluency?

 Math Teacher

 "My class lights up when it’s QuestCaster time.
-The adventure format keeps them motivated, but what I love is the repetition—it’s building real fluency, not just quick guessing.
+The adventure format keeps them motivated, but what I love is the repetition.
+It’s building real fluency, not just quick guessing.
 I’m already seeing faster recall during regular lessons."

 Third Grader